srirammandalika/SegXAL-ICPR_2024/README.md

 # Software requirements:
 - Numpy, scipy, pytorch, sklearn, matplotlib, pandas

-- To download the dependencies: **pip3 install -r requirements.txt**
+- To download the dependencies: **!pip install -r requirements.txt**

 - The code can be run on any PC.